fsantanna-no/ce0/README.md

 loop {
     ...             -- repeats this command indefinitely
     if ... {        -- until this condition is met
-        break
+        break       -- escapes the loop
     }
 }
 ```

 ## Native

-A native statement executes a block of code in the host language:
+A native statement executes a block of code in the host language *C*:

 ```
 native _{